swt30/thesis/chapters/02-eos/02-eos.md

 In practice, we therefore choose experimental data for our equation of state where appropriate, and use different sources of data to fill in other regions.

 Where do these other sources of data come from?
-I surveyed previous works that deal with internal structure,\marginnote{
+I surveyed\marginnote{
   \citet{Howe2014} completed a similar exercise, providing an overview of previous equations of state chosen to model planetary interiors.
 But they dealt mostly with equations of state for other materials like iron and silicates.
-} focusing exclusively on the water equations of state across all its phases (@tbl:eos-sources).
+} previous works that deal with internal structure, focusing exclusively on the water equations of state across all its phases (@tbl:eos-sources).
 In order of complexity (and therefore their potential ability to capture the behaviour of the mineral), these equations of state are:

 - Simple semi-empirical analytic^[By this I mean that the equation of state is of a fixed functional form, but the function is parameterised by one or more parameters that are tuned based on measurements of the material.] prescriptions like the Birch-Murnaghan equation of state (BME), Vinet equation of state, or power laws;

-- Theoretical high-pressure equations of state like the Thomas-Fermi-Dirac formulation (TFD), which produce results applicable in the high pressure regime but are not;^[The ideal gas equation of state is similar in that it can be derived based directly on statistical mechanics, rather than being measured for each gas.]
+- Theoretical high-pressure equations of state like the Thomas-Fermi-Dirac formulation (TFD), which produce results applicable in the high pressure regime;^[The ideal gas equation of state is similar in that it can be derived based directly on statistical mechanics, rather than being measured for each gas.]

 - Quantum molecular dynamics simulations from first principles;